marcharaoui/RAG-from-scratch/README.md

-# Build a Retrieval-Augmented Generation from Scratch
+# From Zero to Hero: Build a Retrieval-Augmented Generation from Scratch

 <br>